motdotla/signature-js/README.md

 # IN DEVELOPMENT

-+ start with API call to mark document as signed - using an event coming from siganture-chrome, passed into signature-js.
++ API for singature_element.move
-+ get API integration with Signature.io.
-Use evented system so you can easily hook into your own API.
++ API for text_element.move
-++ signature_elements/create.json?x,y,page_number,signing_id
++ API call to mark document signed

 # signature-js